Nexmo/nexmo-developer/_documentation/verify/overview.md

 The Verify API enables you to use [2FA](/concepts/guides/glossary#2fa) (two-factor authentication) to check that you can contact a user at a specific number.

+The general workflow is shown in the following sequence diagram:

 ```js_sequence_diagram
 Participant Your server
 Participant Nexmo